 Funerales: Guía del consumidor Un resumen de sus derechos y protecciones bajo la ley Regla de Funerales.

-Complying with the Funeral Rule (law) The laws as they apply to funeral directors.
+Complying with the Funeral Rule (law) (written for funeral directors, but interesting for all)

 Paying Final Respects: Your Rights When Buying Funeral Goods & Services

 Who Has the Right to Control Your Funeral?